what is a pharmacist?

 average pharmacist salary

-According to the Economic Research Institute, pharmacists in Greece earn an average salary of €47,000 per year.
-The average hourly rate is €23, and you can earn bonuses of approximately €1,100, depending on your employer.
+Pharmacists in Greece earn an average salary of €28,000 per year.
 Your salary fluctuates based on experience and educational qualifications.
-In an entry-level role, you start with minimal experience and a lower salary of €32,000 annually.
-When you have the highest qualifications and experience, your earnings can increase to over €59,000 per year.
+In an entry-level role, you start with minimal experience and a lower salary of €20,000 annually.
+When you have the highest qualifications and experience, your earnings can increase to over €35,000 per year.

 what factors affect the salary of a pharmacist?